Art-of-WiFi/UniFi-API-client/README.md

 /**
  * initialize the UniFi API connection class, log in to the controller and request the alarms collection
- * (this example assumes you have already assigned the correct values to the variables used) */ try {
+ * (this example assumes you have already assigned the correct values to the variables in config.php) */ try {
     $unifi_connection = new UniFi_API\Client($controller_user, $controller_password, $controller_url, $site_id, $controller_version, true);